-Apply now for: Fall 2013; Spring 2014
+Apply now for: Spring 2014, Summer 2014

-Time commitment: 2 to 3 Full Days Per Week (8:00am - 6:00pm)
+Time commitment: TWO to THREE Full Days Per Week (8:00am - 6:00pm)

 Note: This position is located at our offsite Animal Care Center in Quincy, MA and is not offered for January Term.